SobhanKittCat/school_tasks/README.md

-# the helli 7 (sistan and baluchestan branch)
+# the end of semester js tasks done with love for the most handsome , hardworking and knowledgeable teacher that helli 7 has ever had.
-- html and task
+- html
-- tailwind and bootstrap
+- tailwind
-- js and react
+- js